jghelani-hl/docker-demo-hl/README.md

 Docker networks allow you to create a network that your containers can connect to.
 This is useful when you have multiple containers that need to communicate with each other.
 You can create a network and attach your containers to that network.
 This way your containers can communicate with each other without having to expose ports to the outside world.

 Let’s say you have a node application that connects to a MongoDB database.
-You want to run both the node app and the MongoDB database in their own containers isolated in their own environments.
+You want to run both the node app and the MongoDB database in their own containers isolated in their own environments, but you still want to be able to access their API from your container.
 You can create a network and attach both the node app and the MongoDB database to that network.
 This way the node app can connect to the MongoDB database without having to expose the MongoDB port to the outside world.

 To create a network, you can run: